September 10, 2025 (9mo ago) — last updated June 5, 2026 (8d ago)

 Introduction

-Fear of failure keeps many of us from trying, growing, and enjoying life’s possibilities.
-This guide offers clear, practical steps to change how you think about setbacks, build resilient habits, and take small, manageable risks that lead to bigger wins.
-Use the strategies below to move from avoidance to action and reclaim momentum in your personal and professional life.1
+Fear of failure keeps many people from trying, growing, and enjoying life’s possibilities.
+Nearly one in five U.S. adults experience anxiety each year, and that worry often shows up as fear of failure, perfectionism, or avoidance1.
+This short guide gives five clear, practical steps to reframe setbacks, build resilient habits, and take small, manageable risks that lead to bigger wins.

 Why fear of failure holds us back

-Fear of failure often shows up as procrastination, perfectionism, or avoidance.
-It’s not just a mindset problem—it’s tied to how our brains weigh risk and reward and how society treats mistakes.
+Fear of failure frequently appears as procrastination, perfectionism, or avoidance.
+It’s not only a mindset issue—our brains weigh risk and reward in ways that favor loss avoidance, and organizational or cultural norms can punish mistakes, making people more likely to play it safe3.
 Recognizing the patterns that keep you stuck is the first step to change.

 Shift your mindset: from fixed to growth